Model Evaluation and Performance Metrics

 Java Implementation Example

-If you are using a library like Weka in Java, evaluating a model is straightforward.
-Here is a conceptual snippet of how evaluation is handled:
+If you are using an enterprise library like Weka in Java, evaluating a model is straightforward.
+Here is an architectural snippet of how evaluation runs are executed via programmatic layers:

 Classifier cls = new J48();